 Learn how to apply or call 2-1-1 with questions.

 SNAP Double Up Food Bucks lets you get more fruits and vegetables by matching a certain amount of SNAP dollars you spend at participating farmers markets.

 WIC provides benefits for healthy foods on an eWIC card, along with nutrition education and breastfeeding support to:

 - Pregnant women

-- Breastfeeding women with children under 12 months of age
+- Breastfeeding women with children are under 1 year old

-- Non-breastfeeding women with children under 6 months of age and infants
+- Non-breastfeeding women with children under 6 months old

-- Fathers, grandparents, foster parents or other guardians may apply for WIC for their children.
+- Fathers, grandparents, foster parents or other guardians can apply for WIC for their children

 Meals on Wheels America delivers a nutritious meal to seniors to keep them healthy, safe and living independently in their own homes.

 The Senior Farm Direct Nutrition Program (SFDNP) provides low-income, eligible seniors with checks that can be used to buy fresh, locally grown fruit, vegetables and herbs at approved farm stands and farmers markets.